skills-dev/copilot-code-review/.github/steps/3-step.md

 **Types of Instructions:**

-- **Repository-wide instructions**: Apply to all code reviews in the repository using `.github/copilot-instructions.md`
+- **Repository-wide instructions**: Applies to all code in the repository.
+Ex: `.github/copilot-instructions.md`
-- **Path-specific instructions**: Apply to specific files or directories by providing glob patterns in the front matter, e.g., `.github/instructions/NAME.instructions.md`
+- **Path-specific instructions**: Applies to specific files to create focused criteria for different parts of your codebase.
+Ex: `.github/instructions/NAME.instructions.md`.

 Instructions are written in natural language with Markdown format and typically include: